lucasconstantino/ng-drupal/README.md

 ng-drupal
 =========

-A Drupal Services API integration for AngularJS applications.
+A collection of Drupal related AngularJS modules.